dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 ###	Root cause indicators ("diagnosis")
 But measuring in itself is (nearly) useless and if there is no ability or willingness to improve logistics services then there is no point in measuring them in the first place.
 Therefore, if a “symptom” is detected, the “root cause” indicators serve to “diagnose” the underlying problem which allows taking appropriate corrective action.
+Generally speaking, only the upstream, national eLMIS will allow generating and analysising "Root cause" indicators.
 - Purpose: determining problem causes
 - Manifestation indicators have several root causes, but
 - One indicator per root cause